snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 {% highlight bash %}
 curl \
-  HOST/api/schemas/com.snowplow.snplw/ad_click/jsonschema/1-0-0,1-0-1 \
+  HOST/api/schemas/com.acme/ad_click/jsonschema/1-0-0,1-0-1 \
   -X GET \
   -H "api_key: your_api_key"
 {% endhighlight %}

 <h4>Combinations</h4>

-You can also combine those URLs to satisfy your needs, I will give a few examples here:
+You can also combine those URLs to satisfy your needs.
+I will give a few examples in this section.

 If you want to retrieve two specific versions of two differents schemas: